dranidis/dranidis.github.io/content/posts/immutability-increases-code-simplicity.md

 }
 ```

 I think that the intention of this method is now more clear and explicit.
 It changes the `paths` list by either replacing an existing path (by removing the old and adding the new path), or by adding a new path (where the last task is removed and the new task is added).
 The role of the `path` parameter also became more clear.
 It is explicit that the `path` is part of the list `paths`.
+Additionally, there is no need for cloning, since the class is immutable and new instances are returned anyway.

+**Note**: Look for cases in your code where you need to clone objects.
+They are candidates for value objects!

 I am pretty sure (wishful thinking), that in the future I will be able to understand faster what the method does.
 Probably, it would be a good idea to rename the method as well, since it is clearly not a simple append.